Skip to main content

 Set Folder Defaults

-The Set Folder Defaults feature allows users to apply the customizations of one video to all other videos in the same folder.
+The Set Folder Defaults feature allows users to apply customizations from one video to all other videos in the same folder.
 Applied customizations include player color, rounded player corners, player branding, thumbnail text overlay, autoplay, player controls, and share buttons.

 Share buttons

 The share buttons are in-player social sharing buttons.
 They allow your viewers to share your media further on their social networks.
 The “Share” option is located in the “Customize” panel.
-Sharing options include embed, email, download, Facebook, X, and LinkedIn.
+Sharing options include embedding, emailing, downloading, and sharing on Facebook, X, and LinkedIn.

 Simulcasting

-Simulcasting allows you to stream your Wistia Live event to other platforms such as Facebook and LinkedIn.
+Simulcasting allows you to stream your Wistia Webinar to other platforms such as Facebook and LinkedIn.
 You’ll need an RTMP URL and Stream Key to get started.

 Small play button

-The small play button is an icon included in the play bar of a video.
+The small play button is an icon on a video's play bar.
 It has the same functionality as the big play button overlay on a video’s thumbnail, and can be toggled on or off in the “Controls” section of the “Customize” modal.

 Standard embed